 Anne's poem, In memoriam II: The Draper, was the fifth most-read item - across all categories - in The Irish Times on the day of publication in January 2016 and resulted in a furore of social media commentary.
 She has been a featured poet in Into The Void Magazine, An Áit Eile, The Clare Champion newspaper, Deep Water Literary Journal, Smorgasbord, and on Clare FM radio, the Poetry Book Club podcast at Girls on Key and theWhere Love Meets the Waves poetry podcast (11,000+ viewers), among others.

 Anne has collaborations with artists and composers in Australia, Ireland and the United States.
 She has written lyrics for 50+ songs, which feature in concerts and live performances, music albums, videos and on radio.
 Through a professional collaboration with US musician, Rex Haberman, Anne co-writes songs for bands including War Poets and Light Over There.
 Rex and Anne's song, Wednesday Girl, features numerous well-established US artists.
 In October 2015, Anne co-founded Casey and Lewis songwriting with Australian musician/composer, John Lewis.

-Anne holds a Law degree and qualifications in Communications.
+Anne holds a Law degree from University College Dublin and qualifications in Media/Communications from Dublin Institute of Technology.
 She is a member of New South Wales Writers’ Centre, Australian Poetry and Australian performing rights organisation, APRA AMCOS.